eabait/hari-ui/README.md

+23-12-2013.
+This repo is no longer maintained.
+Thanks

 ##Hari UI [![Build Status](https://api.travis-ci.org/eabait/hari-ui.png?branch=master)](http://travis-ci.org/eabait/hari-ui)

 Hari UI is an application framework for building RIA in Javascript and HTML5.
 Hari-UI key points are: